Great Ways to Scaffold while Teaching ESL

 ESL Teachers can scaffold down if a student needs more support.

-Scaffolding in ESL Classes through the PPP approach
+Scaffolding in ESL Classes: the PPP Approach

 A common ESL lesson plan structure that utilizes scaffolding is the PPP approach (Present, Practice, Produce).

-Good ways to scaffold down while teaching ESL to students
+Tips to scaffold down to ESL students

 • Give the student a sentence frame to use